GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_advancedRtti.md

 title: Advanced RTTI
 ---

-This manual is a continuation of the [serializing objects](User_Manuals/Gameplay/serializingObjects) manual, focusing on some more advanced features of the RTTI system.
+This manual is a continuation of the [RTTI](User_Manuals/Gameplay/serializingObjects) manual, focusing on some more advanced features of the RTTI system.

 # Manually defining fields
-Previously we have shown how to define RTTI member fields by using the BS_RTTI_MEMBER_* macros.
+Previously we have shown how to define RTTI member fields by using the BS_RTTI_MEMBER_ macros.
 While this method is in most cases preferable, it might not be useful if more advanced functionality is required.
 The macro approach is only able to reference class fields directly, but sometimes we might wish to access data returned by a method, or we might want to process the data in some way (e.g. compressing it).

 We can do this by manually defining fields.
 In order to manually register fields the systems supports a several sets of `add*Field` methods, each expecting a unique name/id, and a pair of getter/setter methods.
 The getter/setter methods can then be used for any more advanced processing.